 What Deductions Can a Landlord Make to a Security Deposit?

-• Financial damage arising from a violation of the lease or rental agreement
+- Financial damage arising from a violation of the lease term

-Any deductions you make to a tenant’s deposit must be made after the tenant leaves.
+Any deductions you make to a tenant’s deposit must be made after the tenant vacates.
+If you need to deduct money, ensure the charges are well-documented and justified.

 Are There Requirements for How Landlords Need to Keep Security Deposit Records?